-“Procrastination is the thief of time” – we all have heard that a thousands times but many of us are still struggeling though.
+“Procrastination is the thief of time”—we all have heard that a thousand times, but many of us are still struggling!
 Josie Ortega reports on the battle against procrastination, from the trenches.

 My offering any public thoughts on conquering procrastination borders on the fraudulent.